-Some Cook Islands hotels or resorts may allow you to borrow their motorcycles without license.
+Some Cook Islands hotels or resorts may allow you to borrow their motorcycles without a license.
 Definitely do not drive your scooter to the Cook Islands Police Headquarters without a license.

 Assuming that you don’t have a motorcycle to conduct the practical test, here’s what you need to do.

-Conveniently, you can hire a motorcycle in Cook Islands from Polynesian Rental Cars & Bikes next door.
+Conveniently, you can hire a motorcycle in the Cook Islands from Polynesian Rental Cars & Bikes next door.
 For NZ$17.50 per day plus a refundable deposit of NZ$50, they allow you to rent their motorcycle with the written test approval paperwork.

 After finishing their rental paperwork, you will need to push the motorcycle (not ride it) back next door to the Cook Islands Police Headquarters for your practical test.

 Don’t forget to grab your helmet, which comes with your rental.

 Unfortunately, you will not receive a refund if you fail the practical test.

 And you will have to return the scooter right away.

 The next step is the most interesting one.
 You will need to wait your turn while watching nervously as those before you conduct their practical test.